kleenkanteen/kleenkanteen/README.md

   <p>
   <h2>What I'm up to now</h2>
     <div align="left">
-    <p>The problem I'm trying to solve: The trouble people have in finding a family doctor.
-The current government system to find one is too slow because there is no centralized way to know if a doctor is accepting patients.
-You have to go to the source by calling clinics.
-People right now are waiting a couple months or years just to find a doctor.
-This <a href="https://www.reddit.com/r/ontario/comments/13gyspu/need_a_family_doctor/">reddit post for example</a>.</p>
+    <p>The problem: People have trouble finding a family doctor accepting patients.
+They are waiting a couple months or years just to find one, this <a href="https://www.reddit.com/r/ontario/comments/13gyspu/need_a_family_doctor/">reddit post for example</a>.</p>  The government solution is to sign up to wait in this <a href="https://www.ontario.ca/page/find-family-doctor-or-nurse-practitioner#section-1">list</a>.
+It's too slow slow because because the nurses/people who run it have to manually call doctors.
+Instead, a faster way is for you to go to the source by calling clinics the family doctors work at and asking whose free.
+But that will take forever to call each clinic.
     </div>
       <br>
     <div align="left">
       <p>My solution: Make a robocaller using Twilio to call clinics every month asking if any family doctors are accepting patients.
-Gather this data then make a website publicly displaying this data.
+I gather and show this on a public website.
 The latest data, easily accessible.</p>
     </div>
   <h2>Contact</h2>
   <div>You can reach me at sabih (dot) sarowar@mail.utoronto.ca, or <a href="https://www.linkedin.com/in/sabihsarowar/ target="blank"">my Linkedin.</a></div>